Joshuapavan/crud_api_express/README.md

 This project is licensed under the ISC License.

 ---
-Made with ❤️ using Express.js and MySQL
+Made with ❤️ using Express.js and MySQL By Josh✨!